CASE STUDY: PHARMACEUTICAL

 • Fully-Managed IT Department with Service Desk

-• Infracore deployed a full-time, on-site dedicated IT team to act as the local IT Department for the US West Coast headquarters.
-The team consisted of an IT Manager, a Senior Linux Systems Engineer and a Systems Administrator, handling escalations from the centralized Tier-1 team, and managing the compute and storage resources for the client.
+• Infracore assigned a dedicated IT team to serve as the full-time onsite IT department for the client.
+The team consisted of an IT Manager, a Senior Linux Systems Engineer and a Systems Administrator.
+Their responsibilities included handling escalations from the centralized Tier-1 team, and managing the computing and storage resources for the client.
+This team was onboarded, backed up and overseen by an Infracore VP of Technology Operations.

 • New On-Premises Storage Infrastructure